kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 1D kernel of size 3 scan the tokens around the position we want to summarize information for.
 For this, we have to use padding of size 1 to keep the length of the feature map after filtering the same as the original length $T$.
 The number of output channel is $c_1$, by the way.

-Another fiter will be applied to the feature map and the input is finally transformed into $c_2 \times T$.
-This series of process mimics the way human read the sentence, by understanding meaning of 3 tokens and then use them to understand higher level concepts.
+Another fiter is be applied to the feature map and the input is finally transformed into $c_2 \times T$.
+This series of process mimics the way human read the sentence, by understanding meaning of 3 tokens and then combine them to understand higher level concepts.
 As a side product, we can enjoy much faster computation using well-optimized CNN algorithms implemented in deep learning frameworks.

 ### Relation network
 The pair of words may give us more clear information about the sentence.
-For example, the word 'like' may have different meaning depending on the usage, for example, 'I like' is different from 'like this'.
-If we consider 'I' and 'like' together, we can more clearly about the sentiment of sentence.
-It is a positive. **Skip gram** is a technique to retrieve infromation from the pair of words.
+There are many cases where a word may have different meaning depending on the usage. for example, the word 'like' in 'I like' is different from that  in 'like this'.
+If we consider 'I' and 'like' together, we can be more clear about the sentiment of sentence then the case where we use 'like' and 'this' together.
+It is definitely positive signal. **Skip gram** is a technique to retrieve infromation from the pair of words.
 It does not have to be adjacent pairs.
 It allow the gap between them as the word 'skip' suggests.

 ![rel_net](/assets/rel_net.png)